43A.317 Minnesota employees insurance program.

 Subd.
 11. Repealed, 1996 c 310 s 1

 Subd.
 12. Status of agents.
-Notwithstanding sections 60K.49 and 72A.07, the program may use, and pay referral fees, commissions, or other compensation to, agents licensed as insurance producers under chapter 60K or licensed under section 62C.17, regardless of whether the agents are appointed to represent the particular health carriers or community integrated service networks that provide the coverage available through the program.
+Notwithstanding sections 60K.03, subdivision 5, and 72A.07, the program may use, and pay referral fees, commissions, or other compensation to, agents licensed as life and health agents under chapter 60K or licensed under section 62C.17, regardless of whether the agents are appointed to represent the particular health carriers or community integrated service networks that provide the coverage available through the program.
 When acting under this subdivision, an agent is not an agent of the health carrier or community integrated service network, with respect to that transaction.

 Official Publication of the State of Minnesota